Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 Where to stay in Nuwara Eliya

-Luxury: The Westbury Palace is luxury at its finest with beautiful gardens and impeccable furnishings.
+Luxury: The Westbury Palace is luxury at its finest, with beautiful gardens and impeccable furnishings.
 Just look at those views from the infinity pool!

 Mid-range: It’s hard to fault Cottage San Francisco in Nuwara Eliya.
-The cozy cottages offer impressive views of tea plantations and the breakfast that’s included is out of this world!
+The cozy cottages offer impressive views of tea plantations, and the breakfast that’s included is out of this world!

 Budget: AGP Home may not be in the center of town, but for this price, it’s a steal.
-The highlight will be meeting the owners who are very welcoming and kind hosts who will give insider info on the best attractions to add to your itinerary for Sri Lanka.
+The highlight will be meeting the owners, who are very welcoming and kind hosts who will give insider info on the best attractions to add to your itinerary for Sri Lanka.

 - Time needed: 3 nights

-After nearly 2 weeks in Sri Lanka and we finally made it to Ella which is arguably the most famous stop in hill country.
-It’s bustling with tourists and is the go-to destination for those backpacking Sri Lanka.
+After nearly 2 weeks in Sri Lanka, we finally made it to Ella.
+It’s arguably the most famous stop in hill country.

-But it’s worthy of the hype!
 Here’s where you’ll be spoiled for choice when it comes to restaurants and cafes, and you can take your pick of rustic cottages with gorgeous views.

 No matter how many days you have in Sri Lanka, Ella should definitely be on your bucket list.